microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

   PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\deploy_bot.ps1
 ```

-If you would like to support different languages for your scenario add the `-locales` parameter.
-The following languages are supported: English (en-us), Chinese (zh-cn), German (de-de), French (fr-fr), Italian (it-it), and Spanish (es-es).
+If you would like to **support different languages for your scenario** add the `-locales` parameter.

+The following languages are supported:
+- English (en-us)
+- Chinese (zh-cn)
+- German (de-de)
+- French (fr-fr)
+- Italian (it-it)
+- Spanish (es-es)

 ```
    PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\deploy_bot.ps1 -locales "en-us,zh-cn"
 ```

-If you would like to add support for additional languages **after your initial deployment**, you can specify the `-languagesOnly` parameter to deploy only the services for the new language(s).
+If you would like to **add support for additional languages after your initial deployment**, you can specify the `-languagesOnly` parameter to deploy only the services for the new language(s).

 ```
    PowerShell.exe -ExecutionPolicy Bypass -File DeploymentScripts\deploy_bot.ps1 -locales "fr-fr,it-it" -languagesOnly
 ```

 You will be prompted to provide the following parameters:
-   - Name - A name for your bot and resource group.
-This must be **unique**.
+   - name - A name for your bot and resource group.
+This must be **unique**
-   - Location - The Azure region for your services.
+   - location - The Azure region for your services
-   - LUIS Authoring Key - Refer to above documentation for retrieving this key.
+   - luisAuthoringKey - Refer to above documentation for retrieving this key

-The msbot tool will outline the deployment plan including location and SKU.
+The **msbot** tool will outline the deployment plan including location and SKU.
 Ensure you review before proceeding.

 ![Deployment Confirmation](./media/virtualassistant-deploymentplan.png)

 > There is a known issue with some users whereby you might experience the following error when running deployment `ERROR: Unable to provision MSA id automatically.
 Please pass them in as parameters and try again`.
 In this situation, please browse to https://apps.dev.microsoft.com and manually create a new application retrieving the ApplicationID and Password/Secret.
-Run the above msbot clone services command but provide two new arguments `appId` and `appSecret` passing the values you've just retrieved.
+Run the above msbot clone services command but provide two new arguments `-appId` and `-appSecret` passing the values you've just retrieved.

 > After deployment is complete, it's **imperative** that you make a note of the .bot file secret provided as this will be required for later steps.
 The secret can be found near the top of the execution output and will be in purple text.

+If you have deployed a C# bot:
-- Update your `appsettings.json` file with the newly created .bot file name and .bot file secret.
+- Update your `appsettings.json` file with the newly created .bot file name and .bot file secret
-- Run the following command and retrieve the InstrumentationKey for your Application Insights instance and update `InstrumentationKey` in your `appsettings.json` file.
+- Run the following command and retrieve the InstrumentationKey for your Application Insights instance and update `InstrumentationKey` in your `appsettings.json` file

 ```
 msbot list --bot YOURBOTFILE.bot --secret YOUR_BOT_SECRET